-Interim Chair: Dr. David Huey
+Chair: Dr. Carol Corbat

-Office Location: Science 120
+Office Location: Science 127

 Telephone: (318) 473-6431

-The Department of Biological Sciences offers courses that lead to the Associate of Science and the Bachelor of Science in Biology.
-In addition to providing degree-specific courses, the department provides general education courses and electives in support of other degree programs.
-Students wishing to pursue a variety of professional, human or animal health programs will find the Department of Biological Sciences provides excellent preparation to enter the graduate or professional school of their choice.
+The Department of Biological Sciences offers courses that lead to the Associate of Science, the Bachelor of General Studies (Biology Concentration) and the Bachelor of Science in Biology.
+In addition to providing courses specific to these degrees, the department provides general education courses and electives in support of other degree programs.
+The Department of Biological Sciences provides excellent preparation for students who wish to pursue careers in biology, biological research, environmental and natural resource fields, veterinary care or a variety of human health professions.
+Graduates are well prepared to enter the workforce or to enter the graduate or professional school of their choice.